 It’s reassuring to know that those pesky ants won’t gnaw through the wood in your home or cause any other structural damage.
-They are very similar to humans in that we spend a significant portion of our time eating and drinking.
+They are very similar to humans because we spend a lot of time eating and drinking.

 What are these pests, and where do they nest?

 Ants do not commonly live in human dwellings, contrary to their general idea.
 They do this by establishing colonies on your property and sending out “scout ants” to look for nourishment and water sources.
 Do you ever wonder why there appears to be a tiny one day, then there seems to be an abundance of something?

 It has been reported that the scout has been seen out in the wild, directing the colony’s efforts to find sources of sustenance.
 Ants will sometimes leave a pheromone trail behind them, which will cause them to move linearly and indicate to the rest of their colony to follow them as they move through their territory.

 It’s a teeny-tiny house that stinks to high heaven.
 Ants are found almost everywhere, but the places most likely to have them are moist and warm, such as kitchens and bathrooms.
 Because they can climb walls and freely traverse your home, they can look for food in a greater area.
 Do ants live in other parts of your property except the one in question?

 They like to establish colonies in the basement rather than in any other part of the house because of its higher relative humidity.
 Ants of a smaller, darker variety have made their way inside your home.
 It is impossible to keep ants out of your home thoroughly and effectively.

 What exactly is going on with all of these ants in the kitchen?